micheles/micheles.github.io/_posts/2014-07-04-miriam-one-year-later.md

 free core.
 It helps that the number of tasks is 515, when befoe it was 701: with less tasks there is less context switching and the computation is more efficient.
-We saved a lot of memory (1/3 on the workers) and of disk space (35% less):
+We saved a lot of memory (1/3 on the workers, for the maximum memory occupation, 40% less for the average memory occupation) and of disk space (35% less):

 measured_value | before |after
 ---------------|--------|------